Depression Treatment in South Florida

 A chemical imbalance in your brain can cause depression.
 So-called “happy chemicals,” such as dopamine and serotonin, produce positive, optimistic feelings.
 When your brain produces the wrong amount, you feel sad and fatigued.

+Your circumstances can also produce mental illness.
+For example, a miserable job or toxic relationship weighs on you physically and mentally.
 For many people, depression has multiple causes.
 They may have experienced a loved one’s death or an abusive childhood while suffering from a chemical imbalance.
-Professionals in and out of rehabs in South Florida work with individuals to find the root of their mental illness.

 What Are the Signs of Depression?